Updated: May 26

 Know the worth of your exam – if that exam is 100% of your grade you must start studying as soon as possible!

 Be aware of the time you have.
 Don’t procrastinate until the moment you have no time to actually study sufficiently.

 2. Prepare your space and your materials for the study sessions

 Quiet, orderly, comfortable – find the spot at your home that meets those requirements.
-This is the place where you will study for the next 1 to 4 weeks.
+This is the place where you will study for the next days or weeks.